genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/mit_ocw-7.01.md

 ![Bond Types Example](./mit-ocw-7.01/bond_types_example.png)

-* Need to review bonds and organelles (2.4)

 ## Lecture 4: Inheritance and Genetics

 * How does a DNA sequence relate to a trait (aka phenotype)?

 ### 4.1 Genes to Proteins